Chinese delegations meet business opportunities overseas, sharing China's development dividends with world

 "Malaysia will keep deepening the Belt and Road communication and cooperation with China.
 Malaysia-China trade can't prosper without the active participation and contribution of Chinese enterprises," he noted.

-The rich opportunities in China are attractive for business people around the world.
+The rich opportunities in China are attractive to business people around the world.

 "I have not been able to visit China personally for the past three years, and I look forward to visiting China as soon as conditions permit," said Hueck Thomas, chief economist at Robert Bosch GmbH, recently when receiving a business delegation from Nanjing, Jiangsu Province.